suxess-it/backstage-plugin-kubecost/README.md

 Kubecost is a plugin to help engineers get information about cost of their deployment.

-Welcome to the kubecost backstage plugin!

-_This plugin was created through the Backstage CLI_

 # Setup

 # Kubecost installation:

-In order to use this Plugin you neet to install Kubecost.
+In order to use this Plugin you neet to [install Kubecost](https://docs.kubecost.com/install-and-configure/install/getting-started)

-You will need to activate Annotations.
+You will need to activate [Annotation Emission](https://docs.kubecost.com/install-and-configure/advanced-configuration/annotations)

+Optional: For Network Cost gathering you will need to [allocate network transfer](https://docs.kubecost.com/install-and-configure/advanced-configuration/network-costs-configuration) to pods.

 # Plugin Installation:
 Add the plugin to your frontend app: